 Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance Perceptual Aspects - this is a strongly rural landscape with peaceful villages, pastoral parklands and a low incidence of overt built human impact.
-However, the sense of tranquillity is eroded in localised areas in the east (LWII) by roads and railways which tend to follow the scarp foot. and more recent reminders of the last two World Wars.
+However, the sense of tranquillity is eroded in localised areas in the east (LW11) by roads and railways which tend to follow the scarp foot. and more recent reminders of the last two World Wars.
 A serene and peaceful landscape.
-An unspoilt landscape, lacking the intrusion of modern or inappropriate development.
-A concentration of estates and designed parklands. scale of wind turbine development are: • the small scale, medieval character of much of the area; • the complexity of the landscape; • the strong inter-visibility with the prominent scarp slope to the south; • the overall sense of relative tranquillity and peacefulness, with little modern development. difficult to restore.
-Consider views from the adjacent Downs when locating any turbines.
+An unspoilt landscape , lacking the intrusion of modern or inappropriate development.
+A concentration of estates and designed parklands . scale of wind turbine development are: the small scale, medieval character of much of the area; the complexity of the landscape; the strong inter-visibility with the prominent scarp slope to the south; the overall sense of relative tranquillity and peacefulness, with little modern development. difficult to restore.
+Consider views from the adjacent Dowr when locating any turbines.
 Keep development away from the most tranquil parts of the landscape.
-There may be some opportunities to locate small turbines alongside the A23 Trunk Road or London to Brighton Railway Line, as long as they comply with other guidance.
-Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, South Downs integrated landscape character assessment and management plan, Horsham District landscape character assessment, and any assessments/strategies for Chichester and Mid Sussex Districts in association with any proposed development.
+There may be some opportunities to locate small turbines alongside the A23 Trunk Road or London to Brighton Railway Line, as long as they comply wit other guidance.
+Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, South Downs integrated landscape character assessment, and any assessments/strategies for Chichester an Mid Sussex Districts in association with any proposed development.